Reactance (psychology): Empirical evidence

 Miller and colleagues concluded in their 2006 study, "Identifying principal risk factors for the initiation of adolescent smoking behaviors: The significance of psychological reactance", that psychological reactance is an important indicator in adolescent smoking initiation.
 Peer intimacy, peer individuation, and intergenerational individuation are strong predictors of psychological reactance.
 The overall results of the study indicate that children think that they are capable of making their own decisions, although they are not aware of their own limitations.
 This is an indicator that adolescents will experience reactance to authoritative control, especially the proscriptions and prescriptions of adult behaviors that they view as hedonically relevant.

 Latané and Darley's 1968 study demonstrated how the nonreactance of others can influence an individual's own, even in potentially health-hazardous situations.
+Male subjects were placed in a room into which smoke was pumped, and the subjects were tested for whether or not they reported the smoke to experimenters.
 When individually tested, 75% of participants reported smoke coming into the room, compared to 10% when there were two nonreactive others.
 In the third group, three individuals were grouped together and were generally watching each other for reactions.
 In this third group, there was a 38% report of smoke.
 When seeing others nonreactive to the smoke, the individual would interpret the smoke as something not harmful.

 A number of studies have also looked into media use and reactance.
 For instance, an experiment that exposed participants to immigration messages that was threatening (for example via group stereotypes and uncivil language) resulted in very large reactance, in the form of anger and counterarguing.